vistadataproject/nodeVISTA/eHMP/VistaJS/README.md

 Note: __not node.js Vista.js__ - a separate project to provide a node.js module for node on VistA.
 There's a lot of unfortunate name reuse in VistA now.

 TODO: get v1.3 version

+__Relevance__: no direct relevance to VDP.
+VDP calls are inside VISTA, relying on _cache.node_/_nodem_.
+Anything you can do over the broker using this Vista.js or its equivalents can be done directly inside VISTA.